wd15/mdc-dockerize/README.md

-# Try FiPy in a Docker Instance
+# Try the Materials Data Curator in a Docker Instance

 ## Install Docker